passwordless-id/webauthn/docs/index.md

 </script>
 ```

-### CommonJS

-Lastly, a CommonJS variant is also available for old Node stacks.
+Lastly, a **CommonJS** variant is also available for old Node stacks, to be imported using `require('@passwordless-id/webauthn')`.
 It's usage is discouraged though, in favor of the default ES modules.

 Note that at least NodeJS **19+** is necessary.
 (The reason is that previous Node versions had no `WebCrypto` being globally available, making it impossible to have a "universal build")